The right to believe, to worship and witness

 RUSSIA: "Virtually anything can be deemed to be unlawful missionary work"

 In the 18 months from July 2020 to December 2021, Forum 18 found 108 prosecutions on administrative charges of unlawful "missionary activity" to punish a wide range of activities, including worship meetings for fellow believers.
 Prosecutions continued in 2022, with a judge fining and ordering deported a Tajik citizen for leading Muslim prayers.
-The legislation on missionary activity is "formulated in such a way that virtually anything can be deemed to be unlawful missionary work", comments Olga Sibiryova of SOVA Centre.
+The legislation on missionary activity is "formulated in such a way that virtually anything can be deemed to be unlawful missionary work", comments Olga Sibiryova of SOVA Center.

 RUSSIA: Patriarchate priest fined for condemning war in Ukraine